 Weed Control: Timing of weed control practices is also critically important once seeds have germinated.
 Most herbicides are somewhat toxic to newly germinated turfgrass plants.
 Delay postemergence applications of a herbicide for weed control as long as possible after seeding.
 Follow recommendations found on pesticide labels closely as far as timing of application and planting.
 Diligent care of the young lawn during the first two or three months is important for its overall success.

 Vegetative planting is simply the transplanting of large or small pieces of grass.
 Solid sodding covers the entire seedbed with vegetation.
-Spot sodding, plugging, sprigging or stolonizing refer to the planting of pieces of sod or individual stems or underground runners called stolons or rhizomes.
+Spot sodding, plugging, sprigging or stolonizing refer to the planting of pieces of sod or individual stems (stolons) or underground runners (rhizomes).

 Most warm-season turfgrasses are established by planting vegetative plant parts.
-Exceptions to this include centipedegrass, carpetgrass, common bermudagrass and Japanese lawngrass (Zoysia japonica), which can be established from seed.
+Exceptions to this include centipedegrass, carpetgrass, common improved bermudagrass, and some varieties of Japanese lawngrass (Zoysia japonica), which can be established from seed.

 Soil Preparation: Soil preparation for sodding is identical to that for seeding.

-Sod Quality: Before buying the sod, inspect it carefully for weeds, diseases and insects.
+Sod Quality: Before installing the sod, inspect it carefully for weeds, diseases, and insects.
 Store the sod in a cool, shady place until used, but do not store for a long period.
-Purchase the right amount; try to install it as soon as it is delivered.
+Frequently moisten the sod to prevent the edges from drying out.
+Generally, sod must be laid within 48 hours of delivery.

-Install cool-season grass sod anytime during the year as long as the soil is not frozen.
+Install cool-season turfgrass sod anytime during the year as long as the soil is not frozen.
+Warm season turfgrass are best installed during the spring and early summer.
 If done in the fall, transplanting should be completed early enough to allow root growth into the underlying soil before cold weather arrives.
 Winter sodding is done when conditions for root growth are not favorable.
 The grass may or may not survive the winter depending on temperatures.

 Sprigging: Sprigging is the planting of stolons or rhizomes in furrows or small holes.
 A sprig is an individual stem or piece of stem of grass without any adhering soil.
 A suitable sprig should have two to four nodes from which roots can develop.
 Soil preparation for sprigging should be the same as for the other methods of planting.